andreagiassi/microservice-rbac-user-management/README.md

 This project lends itself very well to implement new prototypes or to create new solutions based on microservice architecture.

-The project is thought using the Docker technologies with two different containers:
+The solution is thought using the Docker technologies with two different containers:
 * Spring Boot REST apis: that exposing the services using REST apis
 * MySql 8.0 database: that is storing/retrieving the information